franchsli/whatsapp_clone_django/README.md

 - Users shouldn't be able to create TWO OR MORE chats with the same user
 - When a user creates a chat it collapse should stay showing.
+- Check why request.user.has_photo returns value but (in view) user_instance.has_photo returns False.
 - When a form is succesfully submited, the inputs should be clear
 - When a user is creating a new chat and selects more than a contact, the modal form title should change to 'create group' and a new input should appear that has the label